-The Peak District National Park Local Development Framework, adopted October 2011 includes a range of policies that influence housing development within the area of the Peak District National Park in the Neighbourhood Area.
+The Peak District National Park Local Development Framework Core Strategy Development Plan Document - Adopted October 2011 includes a range of policies that influence housing development within the area of the Peak District National Park in the Neighbourhood Area.
 Smaller scale settlements are within this area where these policies would also apply.
 The Neighbourhood Plan supports the growth strategy for the Peak District National Park.